rhyolight/numenta-web/packages/numenta.com/pages/blog/2018/07/31/numenta-publishing-strategy.md

 ---
-author: Numenta
+author: Jeff Hawkins
 description: "Lately we have received questions about our publishing strategy and why we share articles that have not yet been published in a scientific journal.
 Our co-founder, Jeff Hawkins responded to a recent thread on this topic on our HTM Forum.
 His response is posted here in this blog post."
 date: 2018/07/31
 hideImage: false
-org: Christy Maver & Jeff Hawkins
+org: Co-Founder
 image: ../images/journal_papers.png
 keywords: "Numenta scientific papers"
 title: "Publishing, Peer-review and Pre-prints: Numenta's Strategy for Sharing Science"